 The only male representative of the session, Emmanuel Kabengele, professor at the Institute for Global Health at the University of Geneva, stressed that it is necessary to analyse the conflict in order to talk about peace in the DRC.
 An incorrect diagnosis could only lead to inadequate solutions.
 He also referred to history, reflecting about what has changed in the people.
 He said that peace can not be realized unless women can develop.
 He also questioned the continued international governing Austrian Neutrality, designed after the Swiss model.
 This was enacted by the Austrian Parliament on October 26, 1955, when the occupying forces had withdrawn from Austria.
-When the Soviet Union had stopped insisting on linking the German question with Austria, all points at issue between the Soviet Union and Austria were settled in the Moscow Memorandum of April 15, 1955, allowing the Treaty to be signed.
+When the Soviet Union had stopped insisting on linking the German question with Austria, all points at issue between the Soviet Union and Austria were settled in the Moscow Memorandum of April 15, 1955, allowing the Treaty to be signed.1

-A Forum on the "End of the Eastern Block" was held in the afternoon with HE Jan Schechter, Czech Ambassador to Vienna as moderator.
-The contributing members of the panel were Dr. Claus Neukirch, Deputy Director for Operations Service, OSCE, Dr. Alena Heribanova, Director of the Slovakian Institute in Vienna, Jana Starek, Historian at the Vienna Wiesenthal Institute for Holocaust-Studies, and Heinz Gärtner, Director OIIP.
+WFWPI UN Vienna sponsored a forum on the "End of Eastern Block" with HE Jan Schechter, Czech Ambassador to Vienna as moderator.
+The contributing members of the panel were Dr. Claus Neukirch, Deputy Director for Operations Service, OSCE2, Dr. Alena Heribanova, Director of the Slovakian Institute in Vienna, Jana Starek, Historian at the Vienna Wiesenthal Institute for Holocaust-Studies, and Heinz Gärtner, Director OIIP3.